mitramir55/House-Price-Analyzer-Flask/README.md

     * cats ✅
     * dogs ✅

-* Create a regression plot showing square feet and price.
+* Create a regression plot showing square feet and price.✅
+* A plot that outlines the price range in all communities✅
+* automatic plotting against price for every column the user chooses.
+* Create a prediction model with regression
+* calculate statistics for seeing the dependency between variables.

 ### Descriptions